House Bill No. 401

 30 90 days after the forfeiture the defendant's sureties appear and satisfactorily excuse the

-defendant's failure to appear, the judge may may direct the forfeiture to be discharged upon terms as may be just.
-If at any
+defendant's failure to appear, the judge may shall MAY direct the forfeiture to be discharged upon terms as may be just.
+If

-time within 90 days after the forfeiture the defendant appears and satisfactorily excuses the defendant's failure to appear,
+at any time within 90 days after the forfeiture the defendant appears and satisfactorily excuses the defendant's failure to

-(4) The surety bail bond must be exonerated upon proof of the defendant's death or incarceration or subjection to court-ordered treatment in a foreign jurisdiction for a period exceeding the time limits under subsection (3)."
+(4) The surety bail bond must be exonerated upon proof of the defendant's death, incarceration, or subjection to court-ordered treatment in a foreign jurisdiction that inhibits the retrieval of the defendant by the surety."